libofang/word2vecPM/README.md

 # Generating input collection

 The java code in ContextPairGenerator folder can be used for generating input collection.
+One can directly run this code for a simple example.

 One can select which context type (linear or dependency) and context representations (word or structured word) for word-context pairs.
 One can also choose the generated collection (for GSG or GBOW).